History of Herod Antipas: Why Jesus called him That Fox

 Herod Antipas was the son of Herod the Great (whom we met in the Christmas story) and Malthake.
-After his father’s death in 4 B.C. he was made tetrarch of Galilee and Peraea in the Trans-Jordan area of Palestine.
-Like his father, he was a lover of great and artistic architectural works, and built the beautiful Tiberias (named after guess who), as capital of his kingdom on the shore of the Sea of Galilee (which was renamed Sea of Tiberias).
-Like his father, you could say he was an Italophile.
+After his father died in 4 B.C., he was made tetrarch of Galilee and Peraea in the Trans-Jordan area of Palestine, which he ruled as a client state of the Roman Empire.

 Bill Petro, your friendly neighborhood historian

-Inspired in part from Paul L. Maier’s In the Fullness of Time
+Inspired in part by Paul L. Maier’s In the Fullness of Time